 - Replacing a Leaky Faucet Washer: This common repair involves disassembling the faucet, identifying the worn washer, and installing a new one.

-- Unclogging a Sink or Shower Drain: Using a plunger or a drain snake can often clear minor clogs in sinks and showers.
+- Unclogging a Shower Drain or Sink: Using a plunger or a drain snake can often clear minor clogs in sinks and showers.

 - Tightening a Loose Connection: If you notice a leaking pipe joint, tightening the connection with a wrench might be all it takes.